Pecacheu/dualshock/README.md

 All callback functions follow the format `function(buttonOrAxis, value)`

 #### Examples:
-To use the example program, place `main.js` and `index.js` in an empty folder and run the command `node index.js`.
+To use the example program, cd to the examples folder and run the command `node test`.
-The actual example is in main.js. index.js is only an auto-dependency-loader.
+You'll need to install the npm module `chalk`.